kjon-life/bedrock-k/README.md

 * pre-commit - for code quality and keeping the infrastructure DRY
 * Poetry - for dependency management
     * [Poetry](https://python-poetry.org/) is a tool for dependency management in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
-    * [flake8](https://flake8.pycqa.org/) ensure that code adheres to PEP 8 standards.
+    * [ruff](https://beta.ruff.rs/docs/configuration/) ensure that code adheres to PEP 8 standards.
-    * [black](https://black.readthedocs.io/en/stable/) ensures consistent code style, including indentation, spacing, and line length.
-    * [isort](https://pycqa.github.io/isort/) is a tool for sorting imports in Python.
-It allows you to sort your imports.
 * Parcel - for preprocessing SCSS and JS bundling
 * Go - for the app code
 * Docker - for unit of deployment